vpatel2018/finalProject/README.md

 1. Figure out the absolute path for a folder called finalProject.
 2. Type 'cd @', where @ represents the absolute path for a folder called finalProject.
 Press the return key.
-3. Type 'module add python' and press the return key.
+3. Type 'module add python/3.6.0' and press the return key.
 4. Type 'python3 Task2.py' and press the return key.